Cognigy/Documentation/docs/en/docs/ai/resources/manage/extensions.md

 ## Updating a custom Extension
 <div class="divider"></div>

-You can update a custom Extension by selecting the Extension either from Marketplace or the already installed Extension and click update.
-If you select an extension from Marketplace, then the latest version from Marketplace will replace your installed Extension.
+You can update a custom Extension by selecting the Extension either in the "Marketplace" section or in the "Installed" section and clicking update.
+If you select an extension in the "Marketplace" section, then the latest version from the Extension Marketplace will replace your installed Extension.
+If you select the extension in the "Installed" section, you will be asked to upload the updated Extension.

 <figure>